Back to Portfolio

 Sell$40

-APLD fails every Buffett quality check: never profitable, massive cash burn, extreme leverage, no moat, 93% customer concentration, material weakness in controls, and 200%+ share dilution.
-At $26.79 (30x revenue), the stock prices in near-perfect execution of a multi-billion dollar construction program with no margin of safety.
-The contracted $16B in revenue is real but pre-revenue and counterparty-dependent.
+APLD fails every Buffett quality check: never profitable, massive cash burn, extreme leverage, no moat, 93% customer concentration, material weakness in controls, and 390%+ share dilution.
+At $31.47 (40x revenue), the stock prices in near-perfect execution of a multi-billion dollar construction program with zero margin of safety.
+The contracted $16B backlog is real but pre-revenue and counterparty-dependent on CoreWeave.
+Private market comparables suggest contracted MW value implies $0-6/share versus current $31.47.
 For value investors, this is a clear REJECT.
-For AGI-thesis speculators (like Aschenbrenner), it may have option value at much lower prices ($8-12).
+For AGI-thesis speculators (like Aschenbrenner), option value exists only at much lower prices ($8-12).

 🧠 ULTRATHINK Deep Philosophical Analysis